gdennie/nomicon/src/subtyping.md

 And unless you write unsafe code, the compiler will automatically handle all the corner cases for you.

 > But this is the Rustonomicon.
-We're writing unsafe code, so we need to understand how this stuff really works, and how we can mess it up.
+We're writing unsafe code, so we need to understand how this stuff really works, and how things can get messed up.

-Going back to our example above, we can say that `'static <: 'world`.
+Going back to our example above, we can say that `'static : 'world`.
 For now, let's also accept the idea that subtypes of lifetimes can be passed through references (more on this in [Variance](#variance)),
 _e.g._ `&'static str` is a subtype of `&'world str`, then we can "downgrade" `&'static str` into a `&'world str`.
-With that, the example above will compile:
+With that explanation we see the example above does compile:

 ```rust
 fn debug<'a>(a: &'a str, b: &'a str) {